Model Parameter Reconstruction of Electroweak Phase Transition with TianQin and LISA: Insights from the Dimension-Six Model: Conclusions and discussions

-It is important to note that these conclusions are based on several simplifying assumptions.
-In this study, we used matched templates for both signal injection and reconstruction, thereby neglecting possible systematic errors arising from theoretical uncertainties in phase transition dynamics and numerical simulations.
+In addition, we used matched templates for both signal injection and reconstruction, thereby neglecting possible systematic errors arising from theoretical uncertainties in phase transition dynamics and numerical simulations.
 Consequently, our results should be regarded as an approximate upper bound on the achievable reconstruction precision under idealized conditions.
 Robust parameter inference from real LISA/TianQin data will require: (i) refined theoretical modeling of SGWB production mechanisms with quantified uncertainties, (ii) improved foreground characterization and subtraction techniques, and (iii) data analysis pipelines validated through realistic data challenges.
+Although some quantitative assessments presented here are benchmark-specific, they nonetheless provide representative guidance regarding the dominant sensitivities and systematic limitations of the reconstruction framework.
 Joint observations with TianQin and LISA would combine their complementary sensitivities and maximize the achievable constraints on model parameters.
 Moreover, the combination of GW detections with particle physics experiments, particularly future colliders probing the $\mathrm{TeV}$ scale, offers the prospect of multi-messenger verification of EWPT physics.
 We can conclusively test BSM scenarios and uncover the fundamental mechanisms in the early universe only through such coordinated strategies.